 While the type of cotton used in your sheets can make a difference, the main factor you’ll want to consider is the weave.
 Whether picking out a flat sheet vs. fitted sheet or both, cotton bed sheets come in a variety of weaves and knits, but the most common options include:

-While Tencel is generally a more eco-friendly material, cotton is also natural, hypoallergenic, and a great option for comfortable, reliable bed sheets.
+While Tencel is generally a more eco-friendly material and a sustainable fiber, cotton is also natural, hypoallergenic, and a great option for comfortable, reliable bed sheets.
+It is also a sustainable material.
 Deciding between these two fabrics will ultimately come down to minor details.

 Okay, so we’ve covered each material separately—but how do they stack up against one another?
 And which one do you choose to cover your mattress?